JeanFrancoisUccelli/wild_circus_2_front/README.md

 ## Descriptions

 Complete end of training exercise, with front end and back end to set up.
-This was a real red thread even during my end of training internship, and I was able to present it during the passage of the DWWM title
+This was a real red thread even during my end of training internship, and I was able to present it during the passage of the DWWM title.
+Deployed on Netlify

 ## Project setup